 in Accounting, Finance, Fractional CFO, Accounting and Finance, All Posts

 In this post, I am clarifying the difference between accounting and finance to help business owners and entrepreneurs better navigate the development of these key functions in their emerging businesses.
 Understanding the distinctions between accounting and finance degrees can also help in making informed decisions about educational and career paths.
+The comparison of finance vs accounting is a common way to explore the differences and similarities between these two fields, especially in terms of career opportunities, education requirements, and job outlook.
+This article will focus on the finance vs accounting perspective to highlight what sets each discipline apart and how they overlap.
 Accounting and Finance are important for a business’s success, but they have subtle differences that can sometimes confuse entrepreneurs.
 Understanding their similarities and differences will help business owners know when they need both services and whether they are relevant to their business.
 Let’s dive into the topic.

 Accounting focuses on capturing a company’s financial information at a particular point in time.
 Usually monthly, quarterly, or annually.
 Sometimes, weekly accounting is needed to manage tight cash flow, but I don’t view this as accounting, it’s cash flow management that depends heavily on the occurrence of revenues and expenses on a weekly basis which you will find in the accounting records.